 Summertime and the grilling is easy… oh so cheesy but it is summer time so that means grill all the foods!!
-This Grilled Mixed Seafood Kabobs with Old Bay Sweet Potato Wedge Fries recipe is sponsored by World Market on behalf of the blog, Discover.
+This Grilled Mixed Seafood Kabobs with Old Bay Sweet Potato Wedge Fries is inspired by a meal I had in Palm Desert California.

 Living in Las Vegas we tend to use the grill year round, although in the summertime it is a little crazy since its well over 100 degrees most days and standing in front of a blazing hot grill isn’t always fun.
 Sitting in an ice cold pool is fun in summer.
 But grilled foods are the way to go and I have a solution.
 What you do is you have a kiddy pool set up next to the grill so when its time to get up and flip the food you are only out of your ice bath for a few moments to grill up delicious foods.
 Win Win.

 This past march I went to the BNP Paribas tennis tournament with my parents to watch the pro tennis players compete for a few days.
 The food at the tournament left much to be desired so one night we decided to try a seafood place near by.
 They had a display of all the seafood and fish since they doubled as a seafood market and I saw they had a mixed grilled seafood kabob on the menu.
 I ordered it and it came with sweet potato waffle fries and salad.
 It was one of the best meals I have had in a long time ( not counting the tennis tournament food) and I knew I wanted to recreate it at home.